databrickslabs/tempo/docs/about/user-guide.rst

 * freq = (required) Frequency at which the grouping should take place - acceptable parameters are strings of the form "1 minute", "40 seconds", etc.

-* metricCols = (optional) List of columns to compute metrics for.
+* metric_cols = (optional) List of columns to compute metrics for.
 These should be numeric columns.
 If this is not supplied, this method will compute stats on all numeric columns in the TSDF.

 .. code-block:: python

+    from tempo import stats

-    grouped_stats = watch_accel_tsdf.withGroupedStats(metricCols = ["y"], freq="1 minute")
+    grouped_stats = stats.withGroupedStats(watch_accel_tsdf, metric_cols=["y"], freq="1 minute")
     display(grouped_stats)